Trading 212 Review 2026

 Trading 212 vs Freetrade

-Freetrade* is Trading 212’s closest rival.
+Freetrade is Trading 212’s closest rival.
 Both pride themselves on making share trading more accessible.
 Each offers a user-friendly app with details on shares and ETFs.
-It offers a larger choice of shares with more than 10,000 stocks listed in the UK, USA and Europe, whereas Freetrade offers a total of around 6,000 shares mainly from the UK and US.
-Although not for everyone, Trading 212 does have specialist investing options with its CFD product.
-Freetrade does, however, offer new customers a FREE share worth between £10 and £100*.
+It offers a larger choice of shares with more than 13,000 stocks listed in the UK, USA and Europe, whereas Freetrade offers a total of around 6,000 shares mainly from the UK and US.
+In terms of products, Freetrade does not offer a Cash ISA, but does offer a Pension; however, users must upgrade to the ‘Plus' account at a cost of £11.99 per month.
 Check out our independent ‘Freetrade review‘.

 Trading 212 vs eToro